 Students must assume responsibility for their own personal safety and the security of their personal belongings by taking simple, common-sense precautions.
 For example, although the campus is well-lit, any student (male or female) may feel more comfortable traveling in pairs or using the Department of Campus Safety's Escort Service at night.
 Residence hall room doors should be kept locked when the room is unoccupied.
 Bicycles should be secured in the bicycle rack with a sturdy lock.
 Students with cars should keep their vehicles locked at all times.
-Valuables should be locked in the trunk.
-Students should report any suspicious-looking individuals and any unusual incidents to a Safety Officer.
+Valuables should be locked in a secure container, safe, trunk, etc. Students should report any suspicious-looking individuals and any unusual incidents to a Campus Safety Officer.